Skip to main content

 Principal Protection (PPRO)

-Principal Protection is a service that protects cross-border USD wire payments from variable intermediary and correspondent fees as the payment passes through the payment chain for a fixed fee.
-This service ensures the full value of the payment reaches the beneficiary with no fee deductions, and the remitter covers these fees.
+Principal Protection is a service that protects cross-border USD wire payments from variable intermediary and correspondent fees as the payment passes through the payment chain.
+For a fixed fee, this service ensures that the full value of the payment reaches the beneficiary without any fee deductions, with the remitter covering these fees.

 Response types